cezi/julianowe-eu/_works/kana.md

 Our aim was to see if the path to buying more than one trip was easy, short and understandable.

 </p>"
-  text2: "<p><b>During testing, it became evident that users weren't the only ones facing challenges in finding a way to book more than one tour.
+  text2: "<p>During testing, it became evident that users weren't the only ones facing challenges in finding a way to book more than one tour.
 As testers, we encountered momentary difficulties in completing the test with our paper prototypes. </br></br> This experience guided us to further insights and resolutions.</br></br>
 The booking path turned out to be illogical for users, they were forgetting their original choices when booking a second flight.
-For subsequent tests, we decided to run <b>separate tests using low fidelity prototypes on a web browser resolution</b>, which allows the user better access to information, filters, process information.</p>"
+For subsequent tests, we decided to run <b>separate tests using low fidelity prototypes on a web browser resolution, which allows the user better access to information, filters, process information.</p>"

 # Design
 description9: